-Daisy-chain terminals A and B on the terminal block for transmission line for centralized control (TB7) on the outdoor units (OC) in different refrigerant circuits and on the OC and OS in the same refrigerant
+Daisy-chain terminals A and B of the system controller, M1 and M2 terminals of TB7 (terminal block for centralized control system connection) on the outdoor units (OC) in different refrigerant systems, and M1 and M2 terminals of TB7 (terminal block for centralized control system connection) on the outdoor units (OC and OS (Note)) in the same refrigerant circuit.
 If a power supply unit is not connected to the transmission line for centralized control, replace the power jumper connector on the control board from CN41 to CN40 on only one of the outdoor units.

-Set the central control switch (SW2-1) on the control board of all outdoor units to "ON."
+When connecting a system controller, set the centralized control switch (SW2-1) on the control board of all indoor units to "ON."

+The outdoor units in the same refrigerant circuit are automatically designated as OC, OS1, and OS2 in the order of capacity from large to small (if two or more units have the same capacity, in the order of address from small to large).

+Only use shielded cables

 Daisy-chain the S terminal of the terminal block (TB7) on the system controller, OC, and OS with the shield of the shielded cable.
-Short-circuit the earth terminal ($\frac{1}{17}$) and the S terminal on the terminal block (TB7) on the outdoor unit whose power jumper connector is mated'with ́CN40.
+Shortcircuit the earth terminal ($\frac{1}{17}$) and the S terminal on the terminal block (TB7) on the outdoor unit whose power jumper connector is mated with CN40